shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 ## Datasets

-Three key datasets are used in this analysis:
+Two key datasets are used in this analysis:
 - *WCC playground locations*: downloaded as a zip file
-- *Suburb boundaries for Wellington*
-    - StatsNZ 2013 Statistical Area 2 boundaries: downloaded as a geodatabase (gdb)
-    - StatsNZ 2013 meshblocks: downloaded  as a geodatabase (gdb).
-Used for easy filtering of the Statistical Area 2 boundaries
 - *Wellington street network*
     - without elevation: using OpenStreetMap via *pandana*
     - with elevation: using OpenStreetMap and Google Elevation API via *osmnx*

-## WCC Playgrounds
+### WCC Playgrounds
+The WCC playground data is easy to consume as it's just a set of geolocations.
+The form is appropriate for accessibility analysis too since 'Points of Interest' (POIs) are always single, representative coordinates (rather than polygons).

 <div class="iframe_container">
 <iframe src="../images/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington/map_playgrounds.html"
 style="width: 100%; height: 450px;"></iframe>
 </div>

-## Wellington street network: without elevation
+### Wellington street network: without elevation
 Getting the Wellington street network in a form suitable for accessibility analysis is trivial.
 The previous posts [on fuel station](https://shriv.github.io/Fuel-Stations-Analysis-Part-3/) and [playground](https://shriv.github.io/Playgrounds-vs-pubs/) acessibility cover the process in detail.
 Without delving into the specifics, the process basically involves calling _pandana's_ OpenStreetMap loader.
 And voila, we have a street network that can be consumed by _pandana_ for the accessibility analysis.

 The _pandana_ network above has edge weights in the default units of metres, which means that the accessibility analyses will also be in metres.
 We can post-hoc convert the distance units to travel time with an average walking speed of 5 km/h or, 83 m/minute if we want travel time in minutes.